-Routes tc/from Glasgow and Edinburgh airports should be procedurally deconflicted from the ground to Flight Level 90

-Data, particularly forecasts, need to include details of any and all assumptions you depart Chapter Four.
+Design Principles Ensure fully integrated airs, pace change/clean sheet Routes tc/from Glasgow ar the ground to Flight Level S nd Edinburgh airports should be procedurally deconflicted from 10 Data, particularly forecasts , need to include details of any and all assumptions you depart Chapter Four.
 You add that up over the number of flights we do over the year, it's a sum of money.
 A significant sum of money.